 Growth Comes With Discomfort

 The same applies to investing.
-You must be willing to endure occasional discomfort and sometimes pain on this journey to financial independence (we should stop calling it retirement).
+You must be willing to endure occasional discomfort and sometimes pain on this journey to financial independence.

-And unless you are doing something crazy with your savings, most of that discomfort/pain is plain vanilla asset price volatility.
+And unless you are doing something crazy with your money, most of that pain relates to plain vanilla asset price volatility.

 So, what determines an asset’s price?
 But before that, what is an asset?
-Or to be even clearer, what is an investible asset?
+Or to be even clearer, what is an investable asset?

-For an asset to be investible, it must produce cash flows.
-Or it should have the prospect of producing cash flows.
+An asset is anything you own.
+But for an asset to be investable, it must produce cash flows or have the prospect of producing cash flows.

-A painting is not an investible asset.
+A painting is not an investable asset.
+The car you own, though considered an asset, is not an investable asset.
+The gold jewelry you own is not an investable asset.
 Cryptos, NFTs and anything that anyone cooks up and brings to the market with never any prospect of producing cash flows are not investable assets.

 A share in a business on the other hand is an investible asset.
 So is a bond issued by that business.
 The home you own is an asset.
 They all directly or indirectly produce cash flows or have the prospect of producing cash flows.

 And what determines an asset’s price?
-Take that share in a business that trades on a stock exchange for example.
-Millions of market participants at any given point in time are crunching their own numbers and their collective opinions about that business’s value gets reflected in its stock price we see quoted on that exchange.
+Take that share in a business you own that trades on a stock exchange.
+Millions of market participants at any given time are crunching their own numbers and their collective opinions about that business’s value gets reflected in its share price we see quoted on that exchange.

 That is, we devalue or discount the cash flows that arrive way out in the future more than the ones that show up say, next year.

-Though inherently simple, there is a lot going on there.
-Ignoring book value (buildings, machinery etc.) for now to make the math simple, stocks as we know are long duration assets – perpetuities in theory with cash flows that go on forever.
+Though inherently simple, there is a lot going on here.
+Ignoring the book value (the value of buildings, machinery etc.) of a business to make the math simple, stocks as we know are long duration assets.
+They are perpetuities in theory with cash flows expected to go on forever.
 That is what the three dots at the end signify.
-The cash flows continuing forever is not true for every stock but for a portfolio of stocks, that assumption holds true.
+The cash flows continuing forever is not true for every stock but for a portfolio of stocks, that assumption should hold true.

 And by design, stocks are ideal as long-term investments.
 You don’t start a business and expect it to turn a profit next year.

-So, every time you put new money into your 401(k), you are indirectly providing capital to a new or existing business to try something new, to explore a better way of doing the old thing, to invest in R&D that someday cures cancer, to make us into a space faring civilization etc. etc.
+So, every time you put new money into your 401(k), you are indirectly providing capital to a new or existing business to try something new, to explore a better way of doing the old thing, to invest in research and development that someday finds cure for cancer, to make us into a space faring civilization etc. etc.

 All that takes time.